mainmatter/playbook/project-procedure/digital-products/README.md

 When working on the first increment of a product, there is typically no visual foundation that can be built on top of in the product development stage yet.
-In order to develop that, we recommend creating wireframes for one of the user stories to develop a mutual understanding among all project stakeholders for the visual identity of the product.
+In order to develop that, we recommend creating mockups for one of the user stories to develop a mutual understanding among all project stakeholders for the visual identity of the product.
 For subsequent increments, this step will not be necessary and the team can go straight to the product development stage building on the [visual design system](../../development-process/#design-systems) established during previous increments.